LostArtefacts/TRX/docs/trx/MIGRATING.md

    - A handle to a killed or recycled item now raises `stale ITEM handle` when read or written, instead of silently addressing whatever item took over the slot.
 Guard handles held across time with `item:is_valid()`.
+   - Two handles are equal when they name the same thing, so `trx.items[1] == trx.items[1]` is now true where it used to be false - every lookup handed back a fresh handle.
+A stale handle does not equal a live one.
    - Writing a value a field cannot hold now raises instead of truncating - e.g.
      `item.hit_points = 99999`, where the field is 16-bit.
    - `pairs(item)` iterates the item's public fields; it used to yield `idx`